JohnETrowbridge/FALL2020_GAME_2338/reviewone.md

 ### Rating

-On a scale from 1 to 10, I would give this game a 8 out of 10 rating.
+On a scale from 1 to 10, I would give this game an 8 out of 10 rating.

 ## Summary